shriyanyamali/Lextract/README.md

 The setup for the code is the same for Windows, Mac, and Linux.

-1. Open your terminal or command prompt
+1. Open your terminal or command prompt.

 2. Clone the repo: